CleverCloud/clever-components/docs/guides/component-checklist.md

     * The public ones first
     * The private ones after
 * Make sure you have set their default values when needed.

 ## Methods

 * Check that they are placed and sorted within the guideline requirements.

 ## Render

-* If you use other components in the one you're making and you have to deal with event put them at the end where ths props are initiated.

-* If you use classMap please put the classMap at then end of your classes.

-## Global

-* Check if you have remaining `console.log()` and delete them

 ## Stories